IvanGCh/NDCP/Code/README.txt

 	3rd. col.	Velocity [km/s]
 	4th. col. 	Picked time [s]

-note: in the case of two curves are picked for the same crosscorrelation, two files will be written, one with the suffix ‘a’ for the picking done on the anti-causal part and ‘b’ for the casual one (e.g. EXAMPLEa.txt and EXAMPLEb.txt)
+Note: in the case of two curves are picked for the same crosscorrelation, two files will be written, one with the suffix 'a' for the picking done on the anti-causal part and 'b' for the casual one (e.g. EXAMPLEa.txt and EXAMPLEb.txt)

 To cite NDCP:
-Granados, I., Calò, M., and Ramos, V. (2018).
+Granados, I., CalÀú, M., and Ramos, V. (2019).
 NOISY DISPERSION CURVE PICKING (NDCP): a Matlab package for group velocity dispersion picking of seismic surface waves.
 Submitted to "Computer and Geosciences".

 Comments and remarks can be sent to igranadosc@igeofisica.unam.mx